bfenetworks/bfe/docs/en_us/introduction/route.md

 There's no order for Basic Rules.
 Refer to "Search in Basic Rule Table" above.

-For the canary release of www.c.com that depends on cookie information, the rule uses ADVANCED_MODE to do further search in Advanced Rule Table for related requests.
+As cookie information is need for the canary release of applications on Demo-D, the rule uses ADVANCED_MODE to do further search in Advanced Rule Table for related requests.
 If canary release is not required, the Destination Cluster of this rule can be set to Demo-D.

 - The **Advanced Rule Table** can be configured as below: